Ecomomo-lab/dycove-model/docs/source/examples/anuga/tide_channel.rst

    domain.set_boundary({'left': Bt, 'right': Br, 'top': Br, 'bottom': Br})  # assign BCs to each domain side

 More important than the specifics of the domain geometry is the implementation of vegetation with DYCOVE.
-Instantiate a ``VegetationSpecies`` object using the vegetation parameter file, then pass that object to the ``ANUGA`` hydrodynamic engine:
+Instantiate a ``VegetationSpecies`` object using the vegetation attribute file, then pass that object to the :class:`~dycove.sim.engines.ANUGA_hydro.ANUGA` hydrodynamic engine:

 .. code-block:: python

    >>> veg_1 = VegetationSpecies("veg1.json", "veg1")
    >>> HydroModel = ANUGA_hydro.ANUGA(HydroDomain.domain, vegetation=veg_1)

+The `veg1.json` attribute file found in the working example directory contains a number of parameters related to when/where this species will colonize, how it will grow, and under what conditions it will die off.
+The variables in this file map directly to :class:`~dycove.sim.vegetation_data.VegetationAttributes`, a class that contains the documentation for all required input variables.

 Finally, run the simulation for a specified number of eco-morphodynamic years (here, 3 years):